cucapra/fodlam/README.md

 Running the Model
 -----------------

-To specify a DNN, create a JSON file containing a dictionary with a single key, `layers`, that maps to a list of strings naming layers.
+To specify a DNN, create a JSON file containing a dictionary with a single key, `layers`, that maps to a list of pairs of strings: the network name (`"VGG16"` or `"AlexNet"`) and the layer name.
 You can see examples in `config/`.

 Run FODLAM by piping in a configuration file, like this: